rwieruch/blog_robinwieruch_content/blog/react-context-api/index.md

 ---
-title: "React's Context API explained: Provider and Consumer"
+title: "React's Context API"
 description: "React's Context API is a powerful feature for passing props down the component tree without the need to tell components in between about them.
 React's context creates a Provider and Consumer component that enable us to use this powerful feature ..."
 date: "2018-03-31T13:50:46+02:00"
 categories: ["React", "JavaScript"]
-keywords: ["react context API", "react context API provider", "react context API consumer"]
+keywords: ["react context API"]
 hashtags: ["#ReactJs"]
 banner: "./images/banner.jpg"
 contribute: ""